nanjekyejoannah/micropython/docs/develop/core.rst

 The parser takes the tokens produced by the lexer and converts them to an abstract syntax tree (AST) or *parse tree*.
 The implementation for the parser is defined in ``py/parse.c``.

-The parser also maintains a table of constants for use in different aspects parsing, similar to what a `symbol table <https://steemit.com/programming/@drifter1/writing-a-simple-compiler-on-my-own-symbol-table-basic-structure>`_ does.
+The parser also maintains a table of constants for use in different aspects of parsing, similar to what a `symbol table <https://steemit.com/programming/@drifter1/writing-a-simple-compiler-on-my-own-symbol-table-basic-structure>`_ does.